 Penn State Science Diving

 I helped establish Penn State’s Science Diving Program in 2001 and served as the University Dive Safety Officer until 2006.
-I currently serve as the Chair of the Dive Control Board.
 The Penn State Science Diving Program is an administrative unit functioning under the Office of the Vice President for Research of the Pennsylvania State University.
 The program supervises all compressed gas diving for scientific purposes at the University and is administered by a Diving Control Board.
 The Penn State Science Diving Program is an Organizational Member of the American Academy of Underwater Sciences (AAUS).